 - Once items were approved, the final content was shared in each channel and marked as final, ready to be pushed out through more of the network’s digital and broadcast properties.

-- In the #worldcup-performance channel, the team tracked as many as 130 pieces of content produced daily, and used integrations with their various apps and services, including a simple custom integration with CrowdTangle, to track how each piece of content was performing.
-This helped them immediately identify under- and over-performing content so they could instantly optimize their strategies.
+- In the #worldcup-performance channel, the team tracked as many as 130 pieces of content produced daily and used integrations with their various apps and services, including a simple custom integration with CrowdTangle, to track how each piece of content was performing.
+This helped them immediately identify under- and over-performing content so they could instantly optimise their strategies.

 Working in channels allowed various teams to keep conversations and work focused, while simultaneously giving them access to people and partners across the business.
-This process for producing content in real time through Slack was so efficient, teams followed this same workflow when additional versions of game highlights needed to be pushed to web streams, the website, and mobile apps as well as in ongoing live coverage.
+This process for producing content in real time through Slack was so efficient that teams followed this same workflow when additional versions of game highlights needed to be pushed to web streams, the website and mobile apps, as well as in ongoing live coverage.

 “The people who hadn’t moved their workflow to Slack had an email chain with 1,300 reply-alls,” said Herbert.
 “How many of those emails weren’t relevant for each of those 30 people, and how much time did they spend reading them to determine they didn’t need to take action?”

-As 21st Century Fox continues to cover sporting events and keep up with the increasingly fast pace of content production required, while also maintaining a high quality of fan engagement through social media, they see global adoption of Slack as a key advantage.
+As 21st Century Fox continues to cover sporting events and keep up with the increasingly rapid pace of content production required, while also maintaining high-quality fan engagement through social media, they see global adoption of Slack as a key advantage.

 “Given the success we saw with the FIFA World Cup™ coverage in particular, we’ve proven internally how Slack can transform a live sporting event and turn it into a shared global moment across the business,” said Herbert.
 “I want to see Slack being used wall-to-wall by the end of 2018 so we can continue to deliver the best experience to our viewers in this new digital world.”

 No more wading through thousands of emails or taking days to approve requests.
-With Slack, 21st Century Fox can make decisions, and share their content at the speed of social.
+With Slack, 21st Century Fox can make decisions and share their content just as fast as on social media.
 “Slack simply makes work easier,” said Herbert.